-Payment received for the future sale of a boat to a customer is recognized as a customer deposit, which is included in contract liabilities on the balance sheet.
+Payment received for the future sale of a boat to a customer is recognized as a customer deposit.
 Customer deposits are recognized as revenue when control over promised goods is transferred to the customer.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States "U.S. GAAP" requires management to make estimates and assumptions that affect the amounts reported in the financial statements.
 Actual results could differ from those estimates.
 Included in those estimates are assumptions about allowances for inventory obsolescence, useful life of fixed assets, warranty reserves and bad-debt reserves.